 Single Malt & Scotch Whisky Extravaganza

-If you’re a fan of whisky, this event at the Brown Palace Hotel is right up your alley.
-There are usually over 80 whisky samples from around the world that guests can enjoy, and they’re all superb high quality.
+If you’re a fan of whisky, this event is right up your alley.
+In past years, this event has been held at the Brown Palace Hotel, and in 2019, Four Seasons Denver is the host.
+There are usually over 80 whisky samples from around the world that guests can enjoy, and they’re all super high quality.

 Colorado Rockies Opening Day